 You’ve made it to week 10 and are now a quarter of the way through your pregnancy!
-Exciting things are happening with your baby, and most women have their first doctor’s appointment around week 10 pregnancy.
+Exciting things are happening with your baby, and most women have their first doctor’s appointment around week 10 of pregnancy.
 Let’s talk about what to expect.

 Week 10 Pregnancy: Baby’s Size & Development